Article

 If you rush this stage or ask only surface-level questions, you won’t have the necessary information to deliver what the client truly needs.
 The time for granular is later.

 This is also a time to speak to your client’s audience, wherever possible.
 They’re the end user of the site, so their input carries a lot of weight.
-Aero partner agency Red-Fern Media puts understanding user needs front and center, and their fact-finding process reflects that;
+Aero partner agency Red-Fern Media explain how they place understanding user needs front and centre, and how their fact-finding process reflects that:

 Now you’re armed with information about your client’s business and needs, use it to develop an assessment of what they need from a solution.

-This allows you to put forward a suitable range of options that meet their technical needs and take into account their financial considerations at the same time.
+This allows you to put forward a suitable range of options that meet their technical needs and take into account their financial considerations.

 Think about the following areas in your assessment of a client’s ecommerce needs;

-• Do they have complex requirements that will require your agency to assess more extensible solutions?
+• Do they have complex requirements that will require your agency to consider more extensible solutions?

 • If they only have very basic requirements and/or a smaller budget, would a cloud solution be a better fit?